 Amount Invested: $100,000

 Jack is 61, nearing retirement and looking for ways to continue to boost his nest egg.
-Given his age, he has little interest in a path that might put his existing money at risk.
+Given his age, he has little interest in an option that might put his existing money at risk.
 He’s fine with a lower return in exchange for security.

 Initially, Jack is focused on a 4-year certificate of deposit (CD) with a solid rate that will accomplish his goal.
 But he then learns about fixed annuities.
 Since Jack will be in a lower tax bracket in a few years when he retires, he is intrigued by the tax-deferred nature of the product.

 The offered rate is similar to that of the CD, and liquidity is not a major concern for Jack.
-So, he opts for the annuity, taking advantage of a minimum interest rate of 5.5%.
+So, he opts for the annuity, taking advantage of an interest rate of 5.5%.

 4-Year Fixed Annuity vs. Other Term Products

-Given their short-term nature, security and similar rates, fixed annuities are often compared to CDs.
-You wouldn’t have a hard time finding a 4-year annuity or a 4-year CD with generally favorable rates.
+Given their short-term nature, security and similar rates, fixed annuities are often compared to CDs and bonds.
+You wouldn’t have a hard time finding a 4-year annuity, 4-year CD or 4-year bond with generally favorable rates.

 4-Year Fixed Annuities vs. 4-Year CDs

-A 4-year annuity and a 4-year CD both require you to lock money into an account in exchange for a modest but effective interest rate.
+A 4-year annuity and a 4-year CD both require you to lock money into an account in exchange for a fixed interest rate.

 While CDs are acquired through banks and credit unions, fixed annuities are available from major annuity and insurance providers.
-Unlike many investment opportunities, there isn’t much of a risk built into either product.
+Unlike many investment opportunities, neither product has put the principal at risk.

-If you are near retirement, then the taxation may be a major factor in your decision.
+Taxation may be a major factor in your decision if you are near retirement.
 For example, when you place your money in a CD, the interest you earn is taxed each year as ordinary income.
 If you are trying to stay in a lower bracket, this might be a problem.

 Fixed annuities, on the other hand, are tax-deferred products.
 This means your interest is not taxed each year, allowing it to grow even more.
 It also means that you may take advantage of a lower tax bracket when taxes finally are owed during retirement.